percona/everest-doc/docs/administer/rbac.md

     1. **Admin role for a single namepsace**

-        Let's set up an admin role with unrestricted access to all resources in a single namespace called `namespaceA`.
+        Let's set up an admin role with unrestricted privileges to all the resources in a single namespace called `namespaceA`.

     ```sh
     p, namespaceAadmin:role, namespaces, *, namespaceA